 Sites should use Wagner’s branding where appropriate, with images, colors, and other visuals, available from the OCM.
 Each office should be consistent across multiple social media platforms.
 For example, the profile photos on Facebook and Twitter should match.
 Remember that people like to converse with people, not buildings; the more personal and human-centered the image, the better.
 Please try to avoid profile pictures of buildings, logos, or seals.
-Refer to the OCM’s Graphic Identity Standards for additional information on branding.
+Refer to the OCM’s Visual Identity Guidelines for additional information on branding.

 Whenever possible, departmental sites should integrate with other departments, the official Wagner College social media site, and www.wagner.edu.
 For example, Facebook’s “Wagner College Athletics” should be a fan of “Wagner College” and link back to the athletics website when possible.

 Each department or office should develop a thoughtful strategic plan to determine what content is unique to their target audience, message, and goals.
 Content and posts should be written in a friendly voice, with a personal and conversational tone.
 Social media is not an advertising billboard; it is a venue for community building and conversation.
 Refer to the OCM’s Editorial Style Sheet for college-specific guidelines on writing.

 Follow the Golden Rule of Social Media: Post about others what you would want posted about you.
 Be sensitive when uploading and tagging photos of individuals; remember that text associated with images can show up in public Internet searches.
 Wagner must own the rights to any content (photos, video, audio, text, etc.) that we post, abiding by copyright and fair use laws.
 Whenever possible, cite the sources and provide contextual information.